Evaluating the Effectiveness of Personalized Medicine with Software: Discussion

-It might also be useful to consider building from an observational design rather than a randomized controlled trial.
-The literature reviewed in Section~\ref{sec:background} generally does not require RCT data but ``only'' a model that accurately captures selection into treatments.
-This seems to us a very demanding requirement.
-In this paper, we do not even require valid estimates of the true population response surface.
-In an observational study one would need that model to be correct and/or a correct model of the way in which subjects and treatments were paired \citep[see][]{Freedman2008b}.

-Finally, our choices of $d_0$ explored here were limited to the \textbf{random} or the \textbf{best} rules (see Table~\ref{tab:d_0_procedures}).
+Our choices of $d_0$ explored herein were limited to the \textbf{random} or the \textbf{best} procedures (see Section~\ref{subsec:naive_allocation_procedures}).
 There may be other business-as-usual allocation procedures to use here that make for more realistic baseline comparisons.
-For instance, one can modify \textbf{best} to only use the better treatment if a two-sample t-test rejects at prespecified Type I error level.
-One can further set $d_0$ to be a regression model and use our framework to pit two models against each other.
+For instance, one can modify \textbf{best} to only use the better treatment if a two-sample t-test rejects at prespecified Type I error level and otherwise default to \textbf{random}.
+One can further set $d_0$ to be a regression model or a physician's decision tree model and then use our framework to pit two models against each other.